s-AVE/AdventureWorksCompany/README.md

 ### 1) Prioritize Bike Sales to Drive Profitability
 Given that Bikes generate 25x more profit than Accessories per category, an upselling strategy from Accessories to Bikes should be strengthened.
-Customers who frequently purchase Accessories — particularly Tires and Tubes and Patch Kits — are ideal candidates to be introduced to entry-level Bikes such as the Mountain-200.
+Customers who frequently purchase Accessories particularly Tires and Tubes and Patch Kits are ideal candidates to be introduced to entry-level Bikes such as the Mountain-200.

-**Action:** Develop bundle promotions where the purchase of select accessories includes a discount on entry-level Bike products to drive category upgrades.
+**Action:** Develop **bundle promotions** where the purchase of select accessories includes a discount on entry-level Bike products to drive category upgrades.